 1. Everyone needs sunscreen.
 Everyone should wear sunscreen every day, even if you spend most of your time indoors.
 The only exceptions to this rule are babies under six months, who should be kept out of direct sunlight.

 2. You may be using sunscreen already.
-Many aftershave balms and lotions, moisturizers, foundations, and powders contain sunscreen with an SPF (sun protection factor) of 15 or higher.
+Many aftershave balms and lotions, moisturizers, foundations, and powders contain sunscreen with an SPF of 15 or higher.
 A broad-spectrum sunscreen (meaning it protects your skin from damaging UVA and UVB rays) with an SPF of 15 is adequate for most people who are exposed to the sun occasionally throughout the day.

 3. You may need a higher SPF.
 If you have fair skin, a family history of skin cancer, a medical condition that makes your skin more sensitive to sunlight, or if you work or spend most of your day outside, you should consider using a sunscreen with an SPF of 30 or higher.